lucaryholt/kubefwd/README.md

 # kubefwd

-A TUI tool for managing Kubernetes port forwards to GKE services.
+A TUI tool for managing Kubernetes port forwards to GKE services and proxy connections to GCP resources.

 ## Features

 - 🎮 Real-time port forward management for all services
 - ⚡ Start/stop individual services or all at once
+- ☁️ Proxy pod support for GCP services (CloudSQL, MemoryStore, etc.)
 - 🎯 Quick-start default services with one key press
 - 📋 Presets for quickly starting predefined sets of services
 - 🔄 Switch between cluster contexts on-the-fly with safety confirmation